HOME | UTILITIES | MYGOV | CODE OF ORDINANCES | COUNCIL AGENDA | JOBS | CONNECT

 This page covers permitting information for repairs and cleanup due to natural disaster or other emergencies.

-Need to make emergency repairs following the winter storms?
+Need to make emergency repairs following a disaster or other emergency?
 We want to help you get back to normal as quickly as possible.
 Work can begin right away on projects that present safety hazards in your home or business and a permit may be acquired after the emergency repair has begun.
 Inspections will need to be completed to ensure your emergency repairs meet code requirements.
 Some projects do not require permits (see below).
 Homeowners should save all receipts related to repair along with pictures of the damages and sections of pipe where leaks occurred in order to help with documentation for insurance claims or federal program assistance.

 Apply for permits using MyGov: https://public.mygov.us/bastrop_tx as you normally would.
 In the project description, include information about what makes it an emergency.
-The permit fee will be half the normal fee.
+The project may be eligible for discounted fees.

 A permit is not required for any single-family home or duplex that meet the following:

 For additional information, see the International Residential Code (IRC) Sections R105, N1107 and N1110, the International Building Code (IBC) Sections 105, 1107 and 1110, the International Plumbing Code (IPC) Sections 102 and 106.2, and the National Electrical Code NFPA 70 (NEC) Appendix H, Sections 80.9 and 80.19 (C).
 These codes are available on the Planning & Development Department home page under Current Codes.